perelloliver/convfinqa-task/README.md

 ### Requirements
 - Docker (recommended)
+- An OpenAI API Key
 - Or: Python 3.10+, pip, virtualenv

 ### Quickstart (Docker)

+1. Set your OpenAI API key in the .env file (use .env.example as a template) or as an environment variable in your terminal.

-1. Build the image:
+2. Build the image:
    ```sh
    docker build -t convfinqa .
    ```

-2. Run the container (choose mode: `tiny` for quick test, `test` for full eval):
+3. Run the container (choose mode: `tiny` for quick test, `test` for full eval):
    ```sh
    docker run --rm -v $(pwd):/app convfinqa --mode tiny
    # or